-- the net change in the business population is determined by the balance of new business start-ups (inflows) against those businesses that closed, merged or were taken over by another business (outflows)
+- the net change in the business population is determined by the balance of new business start-ups and de-mergers (inflows) against those businesses that closed, merged or were taken over by another business (outflows)

-- further information on trends is in Table B and C, Figures 4, 5 and 6, and Tables 25 to 28 of the detailed tables
+- further information on trends is in Tables B and C, Figures 4, 5 and 6, and Tables 25 to 28 of the detailed tables

 Growth in the UK private sector business population since 2000 has mainly been due to increasing numbers of non-employing businesses, as shown in Figures 4 and 5.
 Since 2000:

 - the number of non-employing businesses has increased by 2.2 million (+94%)

 - the number of employing businesses has increased by 301,000 (+27%)